NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Recovers significantly faster
     - Walking bugs are unblockable
 - 8B
-    - Damage increased from X to 18
+    - Damage increased from 16 to 18
     - Ends sooner
     - Hitbox appears one frame later and disappears one frame earlier
     - Hard knockdown